There are numerous routes available to those wishing to work, invest or set up a business in the UK.

 Health and Care Worker visa

 A Health and Care Worker visa allows medical professionals to come to or stay in the UK in an eligible work role with the National Health Service (NHS), an NHS supplier or in adult social care.
-Over the past year use of this work visa has increased greatly.

-Health and Care Worker visas last up to five years, after which they can be extended for eligible work, or an application made to settle permanently.
-If the employee moves to a different employer, a new Health and Care Worker visa will need to be applied for.
+These visas last to five years, after which they can be extended for eligible work, or an application made to settle permanently.
+If the employee moves to a different employer, a Health and Care Worker visa needs updating or extending.
+A dependent partner and dependent children can join a Health and Care Worker on this immigration path.

 To find out how we can help you please call us on 0207 033 9527 or click here to send us an email